Blockchair/Blockchair.Support/API.md

 ### Changelog

+* v.2.0.54 - May 27th, 2020
+    * The limit on xpub discovery is raised to 20.000 (10.000 main addresses and 10.000 change addresses) for Premium API customers.
+Please note that according to the request cost formula for `xpub` endpoints, the cost of fetching an xpub consisting of 10.000 addresses is `1 + 2 * (10000 / 20) - 0.1 = 1000.9`
+    * Fixed a bug with complex aggregation queries.
+Now instead throwing a `500` error, the following example works: `https://api.blockchair.com/bitcoin/transactions?q=has_witness(true),has_witness(false),time(2020-05),input_count(1),output_count(1),is_coinbase(false)&a=date,f(avg(fee)/avg(fee))&aq=0:0;1:1` (this particular example returns data on how many times more SegWit transactions with a single input and a single outputs pay in fees on average).
+    * `https://api.blockchair.com/{:chain}/push/transaction` endpoint now returns a detailed error description in the `context.error` field in case you're trying to submit a malformed transaction.
+This is not yet available for Ethereum.
+    * In addition to `POST`, `https://api.blockchair.com/{:chain}/push/transaction` endpoint now works using `GET` as well.
+Example usage: `https://api.blockchair.com/{:chain}/push/transaction?data={:raw_transaction}`.
+Available for all cryptos we support.
 * v.2.0.53 - May 26th, 2020
     * Improved stability of our Omni Layer explorer
     * The `https://api.blockchair.com/bitcoin/dashboads/transaction/{:hash}?omni=true` endpoint now returns info for unconfirmed Omni Layer transfers.
 In case there are any, the `valid` field will yield `null`.
 Please note that it's not possible to know if an Omni Layer transfer is valid before it has at least 1 confirmation.